 If you are accepted to join the Group Board – yay for you.
 The creator will send you an email invitation to join the Group Board.
 In order to join, you will need to accept the invitation to the Group Board.
 Make sure that you have your email settings turned on in Pinterest.
 This will ensure that you are notified of any invitations.
 Another place to look is in the top right of y our Pinterest page.
 There will be a red number next to your profile.
 This is the area that provides you updates on a variety of things.
 They notify you on who has started following you, repined one of your pins, and suggested pins or boards to follow.
 Anyway, look here for your invitation.

-I have three Group Boards that you are welcome to join.
+I have two Group Boards that you are welcome to join.

 Here are the links to join!